Last updated on August 3rd, 2018 at 04:51 am

 You will have to convince the hiring managers to choose you, and not one of the other job candidates.

 How can you do it?
 What do you need to do to succeed and get the job?

 You have to come up with good answers to their questions–that is the first thing, the foundation stone of your success.
 The second part of the puzzle is a portfolio of your best works.

 The portfolio is indeed a crucial element of your success story.
-A job candidate who gives good interview answers (not excellent answers, but good-enough answers), and brings a great portfolio to the interview (one that matches the job offer, one that demonstrates the value the designer has brought to their former clients and employers, with their design work), will often get the job at the end of the hiring process.
+A job candidate who gives good interview answers (not excellent answers, but good-enough answers), and brings a great portfolio to the interview (one that matches the job offer, one that demonstrates the value the designer has brought to their former clients and employers), will often get the job at the end of the hiring process.

 Common questions for graphic designers (short selection)

 You should focus on your passion for designing things, on your ability to come up with creative ideas, and on your personal belief that the job will make you happy in your daily life, since you enjoy designing the things you will design while working for the company.

 Show them that you did not choose this career just becasue it pays well, or becasue it is trendy, and many people follow the same path in 21st century.
 Show them that you see a meaningful purpose in your job, and know what you want to do in the future.

 Why do you apply for a position of a graphic designer with us, and not with one of our competitors?